Montana governor’s nonbinary son calls on him to reject anti-trans bills

-Montana Gov. Greg Gianforte (R) is being lobbied by one of his children who identifies as gay and nonbinary not to sign legislation that would ban gender-affirming care for minors in the state, among other anti-transgender bills moving through the Helena legislature.
+Montana Gov. Greg Gianforte (R) is being lobbied by one of his children, who identifies as gay and nonbinary, not to sign legislation that would ban gender-affirming care for minors in the state, among other anti-transgender bills moving through the state’s Legislature.

-David Gianforte, who uses both “he” and “they” pronouns, says he met with his father late last month to urge him against supporting measures he called “immoral, unjust, and frankly a violation of human rights.”
+David Gianforte, who uses “he” and “they” pronouns, says they met with their father late last month to urge him against supporting measures they called “immoral, unjust, and frankly a violation of human rights.”

 David, a 32-year-old Bozeman resident, said they initially reached out to their father via email, asking “as your constituent and your son” that he veto the bills — including one that defines sex as strictly binary in state law.